Stochastic Optimal Control of a Sailboat: System Dynamics

 \section{System Dynamics}

-We consider a problem introduced in \cite{ferretti_optimal_2019}: time-optimal sailboat navigation to a target set $\mathcal{T}$ when the wind direction evolves stochastically.
-For simplicity, we assume that the wind speed is fixed, and the angle $\phi$ of the upwind direction to the vertical evolves under a drift-diffusion process:
+We consider a problem introduced in \cite{ferretti_optimal_2019}: time-optimal sailboat navigation to a closed target set $\mathcal{T}$ when the wind direction evolves stochastically.
+For simplicity, we focus on their simplified model where the wind speed is fixed, and the angle $\phi$ of the upwind direction (measured counterclockwise from the $y$-axis) evolves under a drift-diffusion process:

 where $a$ is the drift rate, $\sigma$ is the strength of the Brownian motion, and $dW$ is the differential of a Wiener process.

 We control the angle of the boat's velocity relative to the upwind direction.
 But at any given time we are also restricted to an interval of angles determined by the sailboat's current \textit{tack}, or configuration of sails.
 We represent the tack as a controlled discrete variable $q \in \{1, 2\}$; $q = 1$ represents the starboard tack, which we model as having access to the angles $[0, \pi]$, while the port tack $q = 2$ has access to $[-\pi, 0]$.
 For notational convenience, we will use $(-1)^q u$ to encode the velocity angle relative to the upwind direction, with the steering control variable $u \in [0, \pi].$ So, the steering angle $u$ is measured counterclockwise for $q=1$ and clockwise for $q=2,$ with $u=0$ corresponding to motion directly against the wind.
 Due to our inertia-less approximation, whenever $u$ changes, the boat is assumed to instantly start travelling in the new direction with the angle-dependent speed $s(u)$.
 The speed profile (termed the \textit{polar plot}) capturing this dependence is determined by the exact geometry of a specific boat.
 A typical example \cite{noauthor_orc_nodate} is provided in Fig.~\ref{fig_polarplot}.